 Do I get training?

 Yes.
 That’s what the TEFL courses are all about.
 On top of the regular course curriculum with hands-on teaching practice, you’ll learn all about Thai culture and customs, what to expect in the school, living situations, etc. It’s also a chance to mingle with all the other foreign teachers from around the world, to swap lesson planning ideas over a few beers, or make plans for the holidays.
-This is also where you’ll find out where you’ll be placed to teach.

 What if I don’t have a degree?